Your trash bags hold a bunch of gross stuff. The last thing you need is for the bag to break and spill the stinky contents onto you and the floor.

 |Hippo Sak Kitchen Bags||Tall Trash Bags||80% plant-based||13 gal.||Wide ergonomic handles||45 bags|

 |Member’s Mark Power-Guard||For Leaves and Lawn Debris||No||39 gal.||Drawstrings||90 bags|

 |Veska Gallon Clear Garbage Bags||Extra Large Trash Bag||No||95 gal.||None||25 bags|

 |Amazon Basics Drawstring Trash Bags||Value for Money||No||13 gal.||Drawstring||120 bags|

 |GreenPolly Blue Trash Bags||Drawstring Trash Bag||90% recycled plastic||13 gal.||Drawstring||90 bags|

 Are Trash Bags Sanitary?

-Yes, they’re perfectly hygienic for keeping your trash.
-Trash bags are the best place to store your trash.
-They keep everything contained so that things don’t spill out when you’re taking out the trash.
+Yes, they’re hygienic and the best place to store your trash.
+They keep everything contained, so things don’t spill out when taking out the trash.
 Plus, they keep the inside of your trash can clean.

 A lot of people also use trash bags for packing and moving, which is totally fine.
-However, some people think it’s okay to use trash bags for storing food.
+However, some think it’s okay to use trash bags to store food.
 That’s actually a dangerous decision.

-Garbage bags are not made with food-grade plastic, so it’s not safe to store food in them (1).
+Garbage bags are not made with food-grade plastic, so it’s unsafe to store food in them (1).
 The chemicals in the bags can easily contaminate your food.
-Instead, store your food in reusable tupperware to save money and cut down on plastic waste.
+Instead, store your food in reusable tupperware to save money and reduce plastic waste.